Flysandwings/FrickTrees/README.md

 Display a list of rounds to view data about, graph, scoreTracker, scoreCard

+Course and Player service will need updating to new db schema

 # Setup for git cloning
 git clone https://github.com/Flysandwings/FrickTrees.git